Independent foundations-of-physics research institute

 Archival records and DOI-backed materials for the Quantized Dimensional Ledger research program.

 The QDL research program maintains a DOI-backed archival record through Zenodo.
-Core manuscripts, technical pillars, benchmark records, closure-grammar papers, roadmap records, substrate-capstone records, toroidal QDC records, completion-theorem records, and supporting materials are preserved as citable research artifacts.
+Core manuscripts, technical pillars, benchmark records, the flagship monograph, closure-grammar papers, roadmap records, substrate-capstone records, toroidal QDC records, completion-theorem records, and supporting materials are preserved as citable research artifacts.

 Maintaining DOI-backed program records supports long-term citation, reproducibility, and accessibility of the QDL research program.